-When Peter Hitchens came to the University of Lincoln last Monday, I spent a good two hours hearing him speak about a range of issues – predominantly Russia and its President Vladimir Putin.
+When Peter Hitchens came to the University of Lincoln last Monday, I spent a good two hours hearing him speak about a range of issues – predominantly Russia and its president, Vladimir Putin.

-He’s a very serious but funny man.
+Hitchens came across as a very serious but funny man.
 At the moment, I can’t quite come up with the word to describe his style.

 The comments were prompted by a question asking whether he thought Mr Blair should be trialled for war crimes.